devSahinur/SKlinks-URLShortener/README.md

-# Sklinks - A free URL shortener
+# SKlinks - A free URL shortener
 ![logo](./Screenshots/tinify.png)

 A free url shortener developed using Mongo, Express, React and Node (MERN stack).
 This app is currently running a beta version.